 The Precisionists, Inc. (TPI) was created to address and improve working opportunities for autistic adults.

-The Precisionists has a national partnership with Specialisterne.
-TPI is honored to be partnering with Specialisterne to bridge the employment divide for individuals on the autism spectrum.
+TPI is honored to share common objectives with Specialisterne to bridge the employment divide for individuals on the autism spectrum.
 Together, we are committed to train and hire people with autism.
-TPI and Specialisterne have worked together to develop an innovative model to successfully employ and support autistic adults.
+TPI leadership and Specialisterne have worked together to develop an innovative model to successfully employ and support autistic adults.
 In this initiative, TPI will hire individuals on the autism spectrum to meaningful work in technology and administrative roles, such as software testing, data quality assurance, programming, scanning, indexing, data mining, and data entry.
 TPI will provide a team-based, supportive environment for the individuals as they begin their job assignments and as they grow in their careers.

 Attention to detail, recognizing patterns and precision are all valuable skills for information technology and business operations roles, and these attributes and skills are what the autistic workers bring to the workplace and their project.